marionlamoureux/iceberg_lab/documentation/IcebergLab-Documentation.md

 When your password expires.
 This may or may not happen depending on your company's policies.
 If your password does expire, you will see a banner notification on the CDP web interface 10 days before the expiry date.
 You can also see on your user’s profile page the state of your workload password (if it expires soon or cannot yet be changed).

+# Row Level Operations

+Depending on the COW or MOR setting, **Hive** performs updates and deletes to Iceberg tables as follows:
+- COW: Hive creates a new version of files for each update/delete.
+Use COW when updating/deleting a large number of rows, or when reading data frequently.
+- MOR (default): Updates/deletes are logged to delta files, which tends to be faster than creating new versions of the files.
+Later a compaction can eliminate the delete files and rewrite the affected data files.
+Impala uses only the MOR method.
+Impala does not support copy-on-write and will fail if configured for copy-on-write.
+Impala does support reading copy on write tables.

 # Data hubs

 ata Hub is a service for launching and managing workload clusters powered by Cloudera Runtime